isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

     - The MTTR of the system after failure is higher because the database is larger, being bloated with dead data.
     - Actually physically deleting the tombstone data is a cumbersome process when done in large batches.
 - **It is usually preferable to build transactional systems that are small and contain only life data in transactional tables.** Log data with temporary structure should at least go to other tables with log nature, or even to different machines that are handling the archival log and are not part of the critical, transactional production scope.
-    - You can write records to the transactional table, and when they retire instead of deleting move them to a log table.
+    - You can write records to the transactional table.
+When they retire, instead of deleting, move them to a log table.
     - You can double write records on creation to the transactional table and the log table, then mirror the entire lifecycle on both tables.
 - **Typical scenarios where Tombstones are deadly:** A queue-like structure in a table ("Picklists", "Producer/Consumer Scenarios", "State machines in a table")
     - It is sometimes okay to keep old inventory records around in a lookup table if there is a chance that items elsewhere still refer to the deactivated inventory.